Are you planning to visit the Cu Chi Tunnels in Vietnam during your stay in Ho Chi Minh City?

 Which Cu Chi Tunnels to Visit (Ben Duoc vs Ben Dinh)

-On the other hand, the tunnels in Ben Duoc are a part of the authentic Cu Chi network of tunnels used during the war — the real deal.
-Plus, you can quickly get there by public bus, so you should definitely visit the ones in Ben Duoc.
+On the other hand, the tunnels in Ben Duoc are a part of the authentic Cu Chi network of tunnels used during the war, and only a few of the tunnels were widened for tourism.
+Plus, you can get there fairly quickly by public bus, so you should visit the ones in Ben Duoc.

 Public Bus to the Cu Chi Tunnels

-The bus trip from Ho Chi Minh City to the Ben Duoc Cu Chi Tunnels will take around 2h10.
+The bus trip from Ho Chi Minh City to the Ben Duoc Cu Chi Tunnels will take around 2h20.

 Go to the Ho Chi Minh Bus Station at the western end of Backpacker Street (Pham Ngu Lao) in District 1.
 Hop on Bus Nº13 to Cu Chi Station (buses leave every 30 minutes, more or less).